milanaryal/milanaryal.github.io/_posts/2020-06-16-deploying-and-hosting-with-gitlab-pages.md

 #### GitLab Pages examples

-_Example websites hosted by GitLab Pages_

-Check out the [GitLab Pages official group](https://gitlab.com/pages){:rel="nofollow"} for a list of example projects, where you can explore some good options for Static Site Generators for Ruby, NodeJS and Python environments.
+_Example websites hosted by GitLab Pages:_ Check out the [GitLab Pages official group](https://gitlab.com/pages){:rel="nofollow"} for a list of example projects, where you can explore some good options for Static Site Generators for Ruby, NodeJS and Python environments.

 ### Push your site project to GitLab